17 Smarter Renovation and Home Improvement Tips

 Install Temporary Lighting

 Lighting is one of the last items to be installed on most remodeling projects, but it’s hard to do a good job when you’re working in the dark.
 Plug-in work lights take up precious outlets and are always being tripped on or moved around.
-As soon as you have power to the lighting receptacles, consider installing temporary lighting.

 Bring Extra Fasteners